kayake/Enola/README.md

 ### Mode

-`--mode` selects the scanning workflow.
 The primary specialized mode is **Google Dork Mode**, which dynamically composes dork payloads using your queries, site lists and payload templates.

 #### Google Dork Mode